 Hives or urticaria are reddish-pink rashes or patches that appear anywhere on the skin and can be triggered by a number of factors.
-These red welts are usually the skin’s reaction to an allergen such as food, pollen, etc. In most cases, these hives disappear after a while.
+These red welts are usually the skin’s reaction to an allergen such as an infection, foods, pollen, medicines, etc (1).
+In most cases, these hives disappear after a while.
 Read on to know more about the classification, causes, symptoms, diagnosis, and treatment of hives in children.

 Hives can be itchy, painful, and even burn.
-In some cases, the child may feel nothing.
-Hives that go away in a few days or less than a week are referred to as acute hives.
-Those that need more than six weeks to disappear or keep coming and going for more than six weeks are called chronic hives.
+Hives that go away in a few days or less than six weeks’ time are referred to as acute hives.
+Those that need more than six weeks to disappear or keep coming and going for more than six weeks are called chronic hives (2).
 Hives caused due to stress on the skin or exposure of the skin to external elements such as extreme cold or heat are referred to as physical urticaria.

 Hives themselves are not contagious, but the disease that caused the hives may be contagious to others, such as viral or bacterial infections.
-Unless they are chronic, hives occur only when triggered and last no more than 24 hours.
+Unless they are chronic, hives occur only when triggered and last no more than 24 hours (2).
 On a positive note, hives do not leave any trace of their existence – they don’t leave any scars or bruises on the skin.

 Classification of Urticaria